Maybourne: Hotels

-The Connaught hotel on Carlos Place, Mayfair was closed for a year of restoration in 2008.
-It was reopened totally restored including a modern wing with 121 rooms, an Aman Spa, an underground swimming pool and a restaurant operated by 2 star Michelin chef, Helene Darroze.
+The Connaught on Carlos Place, Mayfair was closed for a year of restoration in 2008.
+It was reopened totally restored including a modern wing with 121 rooms, an Aman Spa, an underground swimming pool and a restaurant operated by 3 star Michelin chef, Helene Darroze.
 The chef Jean George Vongerichten runs the hotel's all-day dining restaurant and also the recently opened Connaught Grill.
 The Connaught bar has won international awards including World's Best Bar (Tales of the Cocktail) and has been voted the best bar in Europe (World's 50 Best 2019).

 Claridge's opened in 1898.
-Designed by CW Stephens, it is located in the heart of Mayfair and became famous for its art deco design.
+Designed by CW Stephens, it is located in the heart of Mayfair and became famous for its Art Deco design.
 By 2004, Claridge's with its famous lobby was also in a poor state of repair.
 McKillen with the architect Michael Blair won a major planning permission to excavate a five-level basement under the hotel by hand.
 The hotel maintained normal business while this major work was being carried out.
 These works were completed in 2022.

 In 2019, the hotel unveiled a new restaurant, Davies and Brook, run by chef Daniel Humm, former holder of World's best restaurant at Eleven Madison Park in New York.
-The hotel is embarking on an ongoing series of room and suite restorations, recently unveiling a new Royal Suite, an award-winning Empress Eugenie Suite and Prince Alexander Suite.
+The hotel is embarking on an ongoing series of room and suite restorations, recently unveiling a new Royal Suite, an Empress Eugenie Suite and a Prince Alexander Suite.

 The Berkeley, which was built on its present site in 1972 in Knightsbridge, has been completely renovated over the last few years.
 In 2017 a major contemporary front façade face lift was unveiled.
 It was designed by The Pritzker prize-winning architect Richard Rogers.
-Michelin starred chef Marcus Wareing has his famous restaurant at the Berkeley, and it is home to the award-winning Blue Bar.
-Hong Kong-based designer Andre Fu completed a series of new pavilion penthouse suites at the hotel in 2018.
+Michelin starred chef Marcus Wareing has his famous restaurant at the Berkeley, and it is home to the Blue Bar.
+Hong Kong–based designer Andre Fu completed a series of new pavilion penthouse suites at the hotel in 2018.

 On 20 December 2019, Maybourne acquired Montage Beverly Hills, its first hotel outside London.
+It was announced that it would be known as The Maybourne Beverly Hills.